lucabaldini/ixpeobssim/docs/irf.rst

 (In previous iterations the PI spanned the very same energy interval used to define the response functions, i.e., 1--12 keV.)

-Version 7 of the response files features the first non-diagonal response matrix.
+All the non-standard versions of the response files (e.g., without the standard cuts or with the MMA alone) have been dropped altogether starting from version 4.

-Version 8 of the response files is the first supporting XSPEC spectro-polarimetric analysis with weights.
-Version 9 is fairly similar, with a refined parametrization of the MMA effective area.
-Version 10 features a few new header keywords, and is the one on which the first version of the CALDB submitted to HEASARC is based.
+In iterations of the response functions up to v3, ixpeobssim used to ship combined versions of the effective area and modulation factor, that were useful for back-of-the envelope sensitivity calculations.
+From version 4 onward this is no more the case, and all the relevant applications have been modified to make the appropriate loop over the three detector units where the combined response functions were used before.